Data-Science-Center-UB/Obsidian-for-Researchers/README.md

 This repository offers two main resources to help you use Obsidian for scientific research:

 **1. Step-by-step instructions** for learning the core features of Obsidian while building your own research-supporting Vault.
+Small, real-world scenarios illustrate how the Vault’s features can be applied in practice.

 **2. A completed example Vault** that you can download and explore directly in Obsidian.